Poi - Palliative Outcomes Initiative

 - Totara Hospice South Auckland

-These hospices are working closely with DHB teams, residential care providers (RCs), general practice teams (GPTs) and other stakeholders.
+These hospices are working closely with Te Whatu Ora, Residential care providers (RCs), General Practice teams (GPTs) and other stakeholders.

 We know that: